 Mammillaria fissurata, Roseocactus fissuratus, Roseocactus intermedius

-Ariocarpus fissuratus is a geophyte plant, up to 6 inches (15 cm) tall, that produces a star-shaped rosette of fleshy, deltoid to hemispheric tubercles, which have no spines and lie almost flat on the soil surface.
+Ariocarpus fissuratus is a geophyte cactus that produces a star-shaped rosette, up to 8 inches (20 cm) in diameter, of fleshy, deltoid to hemispheric tubercles, which have no spines and lie almost flat on the soil surface.
 The tubercles, about as long as wide, are closely packed and form a coarse mosaic.
-They are usually solitary, rarely giving rise to side shoots from old areoles, they grow extremely slowly, up to 8 inches (20 cm) in diameter.
-Each plant has a large turnip-like taproot, which lies below the soil surface and serves for water storage.
+They are usually solitary, rarely giving rise to side shoots from old areoles and grow extremely slowly.
+Each plant has a large, turnip-like taproot, which lies below the soil surface and serves for water storage.
 The rosette grows up to 8 inches (20 cm) in diameter.
 Tubercles, about as long as wide, are tightly packed and form a coarse mosaic.
-This cactus has a woolly crown, from which emerge (from October to November) bright pink-violet flowers up to 2 inches (5 cm) in diameter.
-Flowers last for 3 to 4 days.
+This cactus has a woolly crown, from which emerge bright pink-violet flowers up to 2 inches (5 cm) in diameter.
+The flowers last for 3 to 4 days.
 Fruits are white or green, with lots of seeds.

 How to Grow and Care

 You should plant your Ariocarpus in soil formulated for cacti.
 You can buy a cactus mix at your local nursery.
 Do not use generic soil mixes because they will not provide enough aeration and drainage.
 Additionally, using a container without a hole, whether it is a pot or a terrarium, is a bad idea for the same reason.